MicrosoftDocs/Devices-docs/surface-hub/device-reset-surface-hub.md

 ---
-title: Reset or recover a Surface Hub
+title: Reset and recovery for Surface Hub
 description: Describes the reset and recovery processes for the Surface Hub, and provides instructions. ms.assetid: 44E82EEE-1905-464B-A758-C2A1463909FF ms.reviewer: